openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 1. The Relying Party (RP) MUST validate that the value of the `iss` (issuer) Claim is `https://self-issued.me/v2`.
 If `iss` contains a different value, the ID Token is not Self-Issued, and instead it MUST be validated according to Section 3.1.3.7 of [@!OpenID].
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `redirect_uri` that the RP sent in the Authentication Request as an audience.
 1. The RP MUST validate the signature of the ID Token.
-When ID Token Sub Identifier Type is `jkt`, validation is done according to JWS [JWS] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
+When Subject Syntax Type is `jkt`, validation is done according to JWS [JWS] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
-When ID Token Sub Identifier Type is `did`, validation is performed against the key obtained from a DID Document.
+When Subject Syntax Type is `did`, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contian multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.
 2. The RP MUST validate the `sub` value.
-When ID Token Sub Identifier Type is `jkt`, the RP MUST validate that the `sub` claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
-When ID Token Sub Identifier Type is `did`, the RP MUST validate that the `sub` claim value equals the `id` property in the DID Document.
+When Subject Syntax Type is `jkt`, the RP MUST validate that the `sub` claim value equals the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim, as specified in (#siop-authentication-response).
+When Subject Syntax Type is `did`, the RP MUST validate that the `sub` claim value equals the `id` property in the DID Document.
 3. The current time MUST be before the time represented by the `exp` Claim (possibly allowing for some small leeway to account for clock skew).
  The `iat` Claim can be used to reject tokens that were issued too far away from the current time, limiting the amount of time that nonces need to be stored to prevent attacks.
 The acceptable range is RP-specific.
 2. The RP MUST validate that a `nonce` Claim is present and is the same value as the one that was sent in the Authentication Request.
 The Client SHOULD check the `nonce` value for replay attacks.
 The precise method for detecting replay attacks is RP specific.